Funding opportunity

 Investigators’ salaries

-The project lead and up to four project co-leads or other roles can request funds to cover their salary costs for the time spent on setting up and leading the NetworkPlus.
+The project lead and up to five project co-leads or other roles can request funds to cover their salary costs for the time spent on setting up and leading the NetworkPlus.
 The salary costs of NetworkPlus participants should not be included in the application and we would not expect these individuals to be project co-leads.

 Flexible funds